BetterMontreal/BetterMontreal.github.io/en/about.md

 # To contribute big-time

 Fork the repo, modify and send us a pull-request.

-Send no money.
+Star ★ the [bettermtl.github.io](https://github.com/bettermtl/bettermtl.github.io) repo.
+Show you care - about the success of this project.
+It motivates us.
+Thank you because we appreciate your vote of confidence!